pudly/schmopera-hugo/content/articles/boys-who-are-girls-who-love-girls-that-are-boys-or-handels-alcina.md

 ---
-title: Boys who are girls who love girls that are boys, or, Handel's Alcina
+title: "Boys who are girls who love girls that are boys, or, Handel&#039;s Alcina"
 ---

 On Wednesday, March 16th I filed into my amazing seat (yet another one - thanks, [Royal Conservatory](/scene/companies/royal-conservatory-of-music/)) in Koerner Hall to take in the students and guests of the Glenn Gould School, performing Handel's magical, mystery tour de force, *Alcina*.